frontenddogma/web-development-glossary/manuscript/legal.md

 The cover graphic is under copyright by [kjpargeter (Freepik)](https://www.freepik.com/kjpargeter).

-## Wikipedia {#wikipedia}

-Definitions marked “†” build on [Wikipedia](https://en.wikipedia.org/wiki/Main_Page).
+Some definitions build on [Wikipedia](https://en.wikipedia.org/wiki/Main_Page).
+These definitions are marked.
 The original definitions are licensed under a [CC BY-SA 3.0 license](https://creativecommons.org/licenses/by-sa/3.0/).

-## Mozilla Developer Network {#mdn}

-Definitions marked “‡” build on the [MDN Web Docs Glossary](https://developer.mozilla.org/en-US/docs/Glossary).
+Other definitions build on the [MDN Web Docs Glossary](https://developer.mozilla.org/en-US/docs/Glossary).
+These definitions are also marked.
 The original definitions are licensed under a [CC BY-SA 2.5 license](https://creativecommons.org/licenses/by-sa/2.5/).